-Search engines rank sites to help people find the best, most relevant sites.
-Search engines take time to examine and index your site, and thus it takes time for SEO to increase or links listed to change.
+Search engines rank sites to help people find the best and most relevant sites.
+Search engines take time to examine and index your site, and thus it takes time for SEO to increase or for links listed to change.
 They know what the "tricks" are.
-Keep in mind it depends on a variety of factors including content, descriptions, link-backs, host, URL, and more!
+Keep in mind it depends on various factors including content, descriptions, link-backs, host, URL, and more!

-Note: When you switching to and from websites (content or URL), your SEO may be refreshed as well, so you may have to work on these elements again.
+Note: When you switch to and from websites (content or URL), your SEO may be refreshed as well, so you may have to work on these elements again.

 1. Write a descriptive title